pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 Scaling KS Test to Many Samples
 -------------------------------

-Imagine now that after having conducted a few one-off KS tests, we wanted to dig deeper into the impact that campaign types has on distributional differences between GB and US-based campagins.
+Imagine now that after having conducted a few one-off KS tests, we wanted to dig deeper into the impact that campaign types has on distributional differences between GB and US-based campaigns.
 To operationalize this question in a manner better suited for the KS test, we could thus ask the question: **out of all campaign categories, which types exhibited the largest distributional differences in pledged amount between US and GB-based campaigns?**

-In terms of how we can go about answering this question, we already have the framework--the KS test--so it's just a matter of scaling the test up over all categories.
+In terms of how we can go about answering this question, we already have the framework--the KS test--so it's just a matter of scaling the test up over all categories, and then comparing the results.
 This will be done by iteratively performing the KS test on each pertinent sub-population.

 ### Examining the Variable on Which Samples Will Be Stratified

-When performing the KS test, it's important that both of the two samples being compared during an individual test have enough volume to be consequential and not have distortionary effects.
-Questions about [how exactly to arrive at a minimum sample size](https://www.researchgate.net/post/What_is_the_minimal_number_of_observations_needed_for_normal_distribution) for each test can get a bit tricky, so our examiniation below is rather arbitrary.
+When performing the KS test, it's important that both of the two samples being compared during an individual test have enough volume to be consequential and not produce distortionary effects.
+Questions about [how exactly to arrive at a minimum sample size](https://www.researchgate.net/post/What_is_the_minimal_number_of_observations_needed_for_normal_distribution) for each test can get a bit tricky, so our examination below is rather arbitrary.
 We just want to see that there aren't any categories (after filtering by US vs. GB) that have an obviously low count.
 We'll use the [still-arbitrary but often-used threshold of 30](https://stats.stackexchange.com/questions/2541/what-references-should-be-cited-to-support-using-30-as-a-large-enough-sample-siz) as the minimum count by category that we want to see in order to proceed.

 ``` r
 # first we'll create subsets filtered to just US and GB campaigns